 3. Make it easy for your customers to help you help them.

-Multiple ways to easily share: Via email, email address book importing, post link to Facebook, Twitter.
+Multiple ways to easily share: Via sending a referral email, email address book importing, post link to Facebook, Twitter.

 4. Make the referral CTA visible and accessible.